 For example, would raising the payoff to $22,000 for winning the second

-The higher your answer to this question, the more risk averse you are.
+The higher your answer was to that question, the more risk averse you are.

 In this case, their theory would say that getting $10,000 from winning the first time brought you a certain amount of utility.
 Let's say it's 1 unit of utility.
 Winning $10,000 more dollars on top of that would not add 1 more utility unit to your utility.
-Instead, it would add X utility units, X being less than 1 and bigger than 0.
+Instead, it would add X utility units, X being less than 1.

 Suppose a $30,000 payoff in the second game would be just enough to make you undecided between playing again versus taking the sure $10,000.
 Von Neumann and Morgenstern would say that, for you, it takes an additional $20,000 to add as much to your utility as the first $10,000 did.
 In other words, if $10,000 is worth 1 "util" (short for the maginary utility unit) to you, then $30,000 must be worth 2 utils.
 That way, both standing pat and playing again have the same expected value, 1 util.